Uniform Local Tabularity in Intuitionistic Logic: Pre-uniform local tabularity

 \begin{corollary} Above $\mathsf{KG}$, uniform local tabularity is decidable: if $L=\mathsf{KG}\oplus \phi$, it is decidable whether $L$ is uniformly locally tabular. \end{corollary} \begin{proof} Since the logic $\mathsf{Box}$ is finitely axiomatized and locally finite, it is decidable.
-Given $L$ a decidable logic, one simply checks whether $L\subseteq \mathsf{Box}$, by checking whether $\mathsf{Box}$ contains the axiom $\phi$. \end{proof}
+Given $L$ a decidable logic, one simply checks whether $L\subseteq \mathsf{Box}$, by checking whether $\mathsf{Box}$ contains the axiom $\phi$, which is enough by Theorem \ref{thm: characterization of uniform local tabularity above KG}. \end{proof}